YichenGuo2002/SudokuW-Ease/README.md

 - [ ] Set up CI/CD pipeline;

 - (06/07/23): Made plans for the project and decided tech stack to use. :notebook_with_decorative_cover:
 - (06/08/23): Restructured and revisited existing code.
-Tried changing the font to Roboto but failed. :facepalm:
+Changed the font to Roboto. :facepalm:

 ### Acknowledgement